 Nam, an adoptee found in the streets as an infant returns to Korea for the first time in 35 years to search for her birth mother and father.

-Funds donated to "Found in Korea Movie LLC" will go towards DCP creation, film festival submissions, and PR production (posters, postcards/flyers).**50% of current donations will go towards those most affected by COVID-19** thank you!
+Funds donated to "Found in Korea Movie LLC" will go towards DCP creation, film festival submissions, and PR production (posters, postcards/flyers).
+Current donations will go towards translation of the film into Korean. thank you!
 Please feel free to message with any questions.
 Much gratitude!!

 "Found in Korea"